-Alfred Hitchcock was not known for remaking other people’s films; indeed, he only did it one time, with 1929’s “The Manxman.”
+Alfred Hitchcock was not known for remaking other people’s films, but one example is 1929’s “The Manxman.”
 It follows a 1916 version, based on an 1894 novel by Hall Caine.
 The 1916 version rates higher (6.8 to 6.2) on IMDb, but it was lost in the infamous 1965 MGM vault fire, so those ratings are based on half-century-old memories of the site’s users.

 While lost loves can turn from painful to wistful with the passing of time, Hitchcock’s “The Manxman” puts us right in the heart of an emotional love triangle.
 Oddly, the experience of watching it is pleasant, as we’re swept up in the broad (as per the necessarily theatrical style of the silent era) facial performances by the three leads, the languid but engrossing narrative, and the piano score added for the modern release (no credit information is available).